vic-cheung/vic-cheung.github.io/README.md

 # About Me

 <br>
-I am currently a computational biologist based in South San Francisco.<br>
+I am currently a computational biologist based in SF Bay Area.<br>
 My interests include: leveraging machine learning to analyze multiomics data for improving patient prognosis, precision medicine, and DEI outreach--in both education and health equity.<br><br>

 Prior to this, I obtained my PhD in Genetics at [UCSF](https://tetrad.ucsf.edu/) working in the context of systems neuroscience in [Evan Feinberg's lab](http://www.evanfeinberglab.com/).<br>